pol-rivero/doot/README.md

   "README.md",
 ]

-# Files and directories that are always symlinked, even if they start with a dot or match a pattern in `exclude_files`.
+# Files and directories that are always symlinked, overriding `exclude_files`.
 Each entry is a glob pattern relative to the dotfiles directory.
 include_files = []

 # You can get a large performance boost by setting this to `false`, but read this first: